-The Grand Jury further concluded that: “Because of the nature of these murder and sex crimes women and children are constantly placed in jeopardy and are not safe from attack.”
-They also decided that something is “radically wrong with the present system for apprehending the guilty, the alarming increase in the number of unsolved murders and other major crimes reflects ineffectiveness in law enforcement agencies and the courts and that should not be tolerated.”
+“There is every possibility that we will summon before the jury officers involved in the investigation of these murders.
+We find it odd that there are on the books of the Los Angeles Police Deportment many unsolved crimes of this type.
+Because of the nature of these murder and sex crimes, women and children are constantly placed in jeopardy and are not safe from attack.
+Something is radically wrong with the present system for apprehending the guilty.
+The alarming increase in the number of unsolved murders and other major crimes reflects ineffectiveness in law enforcement agencies and the courts, and that should not be tolerated.”

-“[she] knew at least fifty men at the time of her death and at least 25 men had been seen with her within the 60 day period preceding her death.
+“[she] knew at least fifty men at the time of her death and at least 25 men had been seen with her within the 60-day period preceding her death.
 She was not a prostitute.
 She has been confused with a Los Angeles prostitute by the same name… She was known as a teaser of men.
-She would ride with them, chisel a place to sleep, clothes or money, but she would then refuse to have sexual intercourse by telling them that she was a virgin or that she was engaged or married.
-There were three known men who did have sexual intercourse with her and according to them she got no pleasure out of this act.
-According to the autopsy surgeon her sex organs indicated female trouble.
-She was known to have disliked queer women very much as well as prostitutes.
+She would ride with them, chisel a place to sleep, clothes or money, but she would then refuse to have sexual intercourse by telling them she was a virgin, or that she was engaged or married.
+There were three known men who had sexual intercourse with her and, according to them, she got no pleasure out of this act.
+According to the autopsy surgeon, her sex organs showed female trouble.
+She had disliked queer women very much, as well as prostitutes.
 She was never known to be a narcotic addict.”